Ar

 Wilder Fire Department

-With two outdated fire stations located several miles apart, the city of Wilder was at a crossroads.
-They could upgrade the existing facilities or replace with one new upgraded facility in a new location.
-MSP was chosen to complete a facilities study to determine the best solution.
+Design Challenge: The city of Wilder faced a crossroads with two outdated fire stations located several miles apart.
+Therefore, they could either upgrade the existing facilities or replace them with a new upgraded facility in a new location.
+So, MSP completed a facilities study to determine the best solution.

-During the planning study, multiple locations were considered.
-Response times, access to existing industrial and residential areas, and available land were all factors in finding optimal placement.
-Ultimately, the land adjacent to the Administration Building was the best fit and the new facility was designed to match the existing architecture.
+Design Solution: During the planning study, MSP considered multiple locations, taking into account response times, access to existing industrial and residential areas, and available land.
+Ultimately, they selected the land adjacent to the Wilder Administration Building as the best fit, designing the new facility to match the existing architecture.

-The new fire station is operated 24/7 by over 50 firefighters and is divided into three sections.
-The first contains living and administrative areas, the second turnout gear, gear wash and deacon room; the third apparatus bay, vehicle storage, training and maintenance areas.
-This separation helps reduce post-incident and daily exposure to carcinogens.
-The project also included the design of the three-acre City Center Park behind the Administration Building.
+Design Outcome: The new Wilder fire station operates 24/7 with over 50 firefighters divided into three sections.
+The first section contains living and administrative areas, the second houses turnout gear, a gear wash, and a deacon room, while the third section includes an apparatus bay, vehicle storage, training, and maintenance areas.
+This separation helps reduce firefighters’ exposure to carcinogens post-incident and on a daily basis.
+The project also encompassed the design of City Center Park, spanning three acres behind the Wilder Administration Building.
 It features a splash pad, playgrounds, sand volleyball courts, a restroom building, and various open shelter buildings.

 Consultants: